-Inhibition of $\alpha$ -amylase by acarbose was quantitated using the DNSA and the GOD method.
-The linearity/correlation of determination for varying concentrations of acarbose was greater for the GOD method than the DNSA method (Fig. 4a).
-According to the results, the $\mathrm{IC}{50}$ values for acarbose by the GOD and DNSA method were $5.51 \pm 0.14 \,\mu\text{g/mL}$ and $17.86 \pm 0.24 \,\mu\text{g/mL}$ respectively.
+Inhibition of α -amylase by acarbose was quantitated using the DNSA and the GOD method.
+The linearity/correlation of determination for varying concentrations of acarbose was greater for the GOD method than the DNSA method (Figure 4a).
+According to the results, the IC{50} values for acarbose by the GOD and DNSA method were $5.51\pm0.14 \mu g/mL$ and 17.86 ± 0.24 μg/mL respectively.
 There is approximately three fold difference in the values obtained from both the methods.
-For the same compound, different methods are reported to give different values (Liu et al., 2011; Tadera et al., 2006; Wang, Liu, & Huang, 2013).
-For example, in a study done by Manaharan, Appleton, Cheng, and Palanisamy (2012), quercetin was reported to show comparable activity as that of acarbose by the DNSA method while, based on turbidity measurements it was found to be inactive (Wang et al., 2013).
+Different methods are reported to give different values for the same compound (Liu et al., 2011; Tadera et al., 2006; Wang, Liu, & Huang, 2013).
+For example, in a study done by Manaharan, Appleton, Cheng, & Palanisamy (2012), quercetin was reported to show comparable activity as that of acarbose by the DNSA method while, based on turbidity measurement it was found to be inactive (Wang et al., 2013).
 In another study, luteolin which was reported to be a potent inhibitor of amylase (Kim, Kwon, & Son, 2000) was found to exhibit no measurable activity using the turbidity method (Liu et al., 2011).
 The exact reason for differences in results is still not known and requires further investigation.
-However, a good correlation of determination $(R^2 = 0.9973)$ between the two methods (Fig. 4b) indicate that both the methods have almost identical responses to varying acarbose levels.
-This rules out the doubt of the applicability of the new method in assessing the $\alpha$ -amylase inhibitory activity.
+However, a good correlation of determination ($R^2=0.9973$) between the two methods (Figure 4b) indicate that both the methods have almost identical responses to varying acarbose levels.
+This rules out the doubt of the applicability of the new method in assessing the α -amylase inhibitory activity.

 Compared to the DNSA method, the GOD method is labor saving and requires less time.
 The major disadvantage of the DNSA assay is the heating step that is required for color development (Gonçalves et al., 2010; Negrulescu et al., 2012).
-In the DNSA method, after treating the enzyme with plant extract and starch, the content is heated at 90 °C for 15 min.
+In the DNSA method, after treating the enzyme with plant extract and starch, the content is heated at 90°C for 15 min.
 Then it is cooled and diluted with distilled water and the absorbance is measured at 540 nm.
-On the other hand, in the GOD method, after treating the enzyme with the plant extract, starch and the GOD reagent can be added at once and the absorbance reading can be taken after 30 min or for kinetic studies, the absorbance readings can be taken from that point itself.
+On the other hand, in the GOD method, after treating the enzyme with the plant extract, starch and the GOD reagent can be added at once and the absorbance reading can be taken after 30 minutes or for kinetic studies, the absorbance readings can be taken from that point itself.